 There was a flood of questions after my presentation from several young people who wanted to learn, get ideas, and embark on their own journey to change the world.
 I encouraged them to apply their entrepreneurial and technological skills for the public good even when they pursue for-profit activities.

-I thank the Google DevFest Toronto organizers Arun Ramkumar, Vimal, and Shweta Shukla for their invitation, hospitality and support in making my participation possible.
+I thank the Google DevFest Toronto organizers, Arun Ramkumar, Vimal, and Shweta Shukla, for their invitation, hospitality and support in making my participation possible.
+Check the video highlight of the entire event.
 I enjoyed delivering my guest speech, fielding questions, and am grateful for their time and efforts in creating such an enthusiastic and engaged tech community in Toronto.